Havana in 3 Days

 Memorial a José Martí

-The monument is open from 9:30 am until 4 pm daily except Sunday.
-Entry costs CUC$3.
-There is an additional CUC$2 charge for the lift.
+The monument is open daily except Sunday from 9.30 am until 5 pm.
+Entry costs 3 CUC.
+There is an additional 2 CUC charge for the lift to the lookout.

 Museo de la Revolución

-From here, we take a tuk tuk ride back to the Old Town to pick up where we left off yesterday.
+From here, we take a tuktuk ride back to the old town to pick up where we left off yesterday.
 The fascinating Museo de la Revolución is in two parts.
-The main building is housed in what was the Presidential Palace up until the revolution.
-Walk up the grand marble staircase where you can see the bullet holes from an unsuccessful revolution in the 1950s.
+The main building is housed in what was the Presidential Palace prior to the revolution.
+You enter via a grand marble staircase, where you can spot the bullet holes from an unsuccessful revolution in the 1950s.

 Museo de la Revolución